In my spare time, I love to read.

 Lean In: Women, Work, and the Will to Lead

 It was actually my wife who recommended that I read Lean In, and I’m so glad she did.
 Reading this book really got me thinking about women in business and, specifically, female business owners.
-Once I finished the book, I did some research on the number of women-owned businesses and was shocked to learn that in Canada, less than 16% of businesses are majority owned by women.
-After a few discussions with the team, we came up with the Helcim Small Business Women Initiative to help support female business owners and encourage more female entrepreneurs.
+Once I finished the book, I did some research on the number of women-owned businesses and was shocked to learn that in Canada, less than 16% of businesses are majority-owned by women.
+After a few discussions with the team, we came up with the Helcim Small Business Women Initiative, a pilot program designed to help support female business owners and encourage more female entrepreneurs.
 It’s just one small way Helcim can help and I owe that bit of inspiration to this book.

 My final recommendation is going to be fiction, because sometimes you’re looking for something a bit lighter or for some evening entertainment.
 I really enjoyed reading The Martian.
 It’s about an astronaut who is one of the first people to walk on Mars, but after a dust storm forces his crew to evacuate he finds himself stranded on the planet.
 If you don’t want to pick up the book, you can always watch the movie, but I still think the book is better!